emory-libraries/findingaids/doc/findingaids.rst

 Custom manage commands
 ----------------------
 The following management commands are available.
-For more details, use manage.py help <command>
+For more details, use ``manage.py help <command>``.
+As much as possible, all custom commands honor the built-in django verbosity options.

  * **check_ead**
     .. autoclass:: findingaids.fa.management.commands.check_ead.Command